Taylor Gabriel: 2019 season

-During Week 3 against the Washington Redskins, Gabriel caught six passes for 75 yards and three touchdowns in the 31–15 road victory, though he exited the game with a concussion.
+During Week 3 against the Washington Redskins, Gabriel caught six passes for 75 yards and three touchdowns in the 31–15 road victory, though he left the game with a concussion.
 He was the 35th player in NFL history to score three receiving touchdowns in the first half of a game and the first Bears player to do so in the Super Bowl era.
 Gabriel was also the fourth player in Bears history to accomplish the feat in one quarter after Red Pollock (1935), Frank Minini (1948), and Gale Sayers (1965).
 Gabriel was forced to miss the following week's game against the Minnesota Vikings.
 Without Gabriel, the Bears won 16–6.

-He finished the 2019 season with 29 receptions for 353 yards and four touchdowns along with 20 rushing yards.
+Gabriel finished the 2019 season with 29 receptions for 353 yards and four touchdowns to go along with 20 rushing yards.

 On February 21, 2020, Gabriel was released by the Bears after two seasons in a move to create cap space.

+Retirement

 On April 9, 2021, Gabriel announced his retirement.